-Dr. Goldey is an Assistant Professor of Psychology and Behavioral Neuroscience.
+Dr. Goldey is an Associate Professor of Psychology and Behavioral Neuroscience.

 Dr. Goldey joined the St. Edward's University faculty in August 2015.
-She currently teaches Animal Behavior, Research Methods, Human Sexuality, and Research & Field Experience, and she has also taught Learning & Cognition, Behavioral Neuroscience, and Hormones & Behavior.
+She currently teaches Animal Behavior and Human Sexuality, and she has also taught Research Methods, Learning & Cognition, Research & Field Experience, Behavioral Neuroscience, and Hormones & Behavior.
 Dr. Goldey enjoys working with students as they learn processes fundamental to psychological research: developing questions, reading relevant literature, collecting and analyzing data, and sharing findings with others.
-Dr. Goldey's research interests include hormones and behavior, evolution, human sexuality, gender, pair bonding/romantic relationships, and stress.
-Dr. Goldey is also the faculty advisor for Psychological Society.
+Dr. Goldey's research interests include hormones and behavior, evolution, human sexuality, gender, LGBTQ+ populations, pair bonding/romantic relationships, and stress.

 Deaton Haynes, R., Archey, M.L.*, Moujaes, A.*, & Goldey, K.L.
 (2017).
 Call me Caroline: First names influence interpersonal judgment through mere-exposure effect.
 Southwestern Psychological Association, San Antonio, TX.